Dongo, Lombardy

-Dongo (Comasco: Dongh /lmo/) is a comune in the Province of Como in the Italian region Lombardy.
+Dongo (Comasco: Dongh /lmo/) is a comune in the Province of Como in the Italian region of Lombardy.
 It lies on the northwestern shore of Lake Como between Gravedona and Musso at the mouth of the Albano.
 It is 70 km north of Milan and about 40 km northeast of Como.

 It was in Dongo, on 27 April 1945, that Benito Mussolini and other fascists, fleeing from Milan towards Valtellina, were captured by Urbano Lazzaro and other partisans.

-Dongo borders the following municipalities: Colico, Consiglio di Rumo, Garzeno, Germasino, Musso, Pianello del Lario, Stazzona.
+Dongo borders Colico, Consiglio di Rumo, Garzeno, Germasino, Musso, Pianello del Lario, and Stazzona.

 Main sights

 Palazzo del Vescovo

 The Palazzo del Vescovo (Palace of the Bishop) was erected in the 17th century by the family of the Marquis Cossoni.
 In 1854, Carlo Romanò, the Bishop of Como, acquired the building from the Cossoni family.

 In 1983, the Town of Dongo purchased the building.
 The citizens of Dongo, assisted financially by the Comunità Montana Alto Lario Occidentale, initiated the complete restoration of the Palazzo shortly thereafter.

 Still bearing its original name, the building currently houses the Civic Institute of Music "Alto Lario", and, since December 2003, the International Piano Academy Lake Como.